 Yes, they are that good!

 This recipe is a small batch of just 8 brownies.
 I don’t like to make a large batch because then I’ll be tempted to eat them all.
-I like for these brownies to be an occasional treat instead.
+I like for brownies to be an occasional treat.
+If you want to make more, just double the recipe.

 What Sugar Substitute To Use

-Just one caveat.
 If you use Erythritol or Swerve as a sugar substitute in this recipe, there will be a cooling effect, which feels like a burst of cool air in your mouth.
-To me, that’s the dead giveaway.
+To me, that’s the dead giveaway that these are keto brownies.

 How Many Carbs in Keto Brownies?